 ul.
 Wólczańska 215, 90-924 Lodz, Poland, e-mail: piotr.napieralski@p.lodz.pl filip.rynkiewicz@edu.p.lodz.pl

-Abstract – Purpose - The aim of this paper is to present methods to calculate pupil size based on various parameters, such as: luminance, age, corneal flux density or monocular/binocular effect.
+Abstract – Purpose - The aim of this paper is to present methods to calculate pupil size changes based on various parameters, such as: luminance, age, corneal flux density or monocular/binocular effect and to distinguish factors which are source of those changes.
 These models allow to distinguish pupil dilation caused by the influence of light and other factors such as psychological state of participants.

 Design/methodology/approach – The developed methods were presented based on empirical data.
 Various researchers estimate their equations based on oculographic data obtained in the course of experiments.
 The presented plots are based on those equations.
 Different approaches can be compared to show the difference between particular models.